Archosargus probatocephalus: Fishing

 Archosargus probatocephalus feeds on bivalves and crustaceans, so successful baits include shrimp, sand fleas (mole crabs), clams, fiddler crabs, and mussels.
 Sheepshead have a habit of stealing bait, so a small hook is necessary.
 Locating sheepshead with a boat is not difficult: fishermen look for rocky bottoms or places with obstructions, jetties, and the pilings of bridges and piers.
 The average weight of a sheepshead is 3 to 4 lb, but some individuals reach the range of 10 to 15 lb.
 This species was subjected to overfishing in the past, and is again becoming more important to commercial fisheries in the Gulf of Mexico as more desirable species, such as red drum (Sciaenops ocellatus), decrease through overfishing.

 Parasites

 As with other fish, the sheepshead has a variety of parasites.
 One of them is the monogenean Microcotyle archosargi, which is parasitic on its gills.

 Sheepshead Bay

-Sheepshead Bay, Brooklyn was named after the sheepshead after the fish was found in the waters of the Bay.
+Sheepshead Bay in Brooklyn was so named after the sheepshead found in its waters.